-Our award-winning, internationally diverse faculty comprises an ideal blend of teaching scholars and working professionals.
-Our faculty members are passionate about teaching and mentoring.
-Most faculty members of the School of Business have made their marks in both academia and industry.
-They are "edu-preneurs" who routinely publish their research in professional journals and books, present their findings at national and international conferences, yet retain a highly practical and entrepreneurial orientation to their classroom teaching.

-The educators in the School of Business are highly engaged in teaching, research, advising, curriculum development, and leading internships.
+Our diverse, award-winning faculty comprises an ideal blend of teaching scholars and working professionals.
+Woodbury School of Business faculty members are passionate about teaching and mentoring, having made their marks in both academia and industry as "edu-preneurs" routinely publishing research in professional journals and books, presenting at national and international conferences, and retaining a highly practical, entrepreneurial orientation to their classroom teaching.
+Educators in the School of Business are highly engaged in teaching, research, advising, curriculum development, and leading internships.